Puttur, Karnataka: Languages

+into the Taluk has made Malayalam the 2nd most spoken language, followed by the state official language, Kannada and Beary.
+The Havigannada dialect is spoken by the Havyaka Brahmin community in Puttur.

+Notable places

 Puttur Shree Mahalingeshwara Temple is a 12th-century temple, located in Puttur, Dakshina Kannada in the Indian state of Karnataka.
 Lord Shiva (popularly known as Puttur Mahalingeshwara) is the main deity.